koreankiwi99/KoSyntaxPrompt/docs/METHODOLOGY.md

 |:---|:---:|:---|
 |PersonX votes for PersonY|xIntent|to give support|
 |PersonX runs out of steam|isBefore|PersonX hits the showers|

-+ Examples from the Atomic2020 Dataset
++ **Table 1.
+Examples from the Atomic2020 Dataset**

 A Korean version of Atomic2020 existed previously, but it had poor translation quality.
 Therefore, we created a new machine-translated dataset called KR-Atomic to improve quality.
 We randomly sampled 3,000 Heads from this dataset for our experiments.
 For more details on the dataset creation process, please refer to the [KR-Atomic Repository](https://github.com/koreankiwi99/KR-Atomic).

 ### Statistics
 From the 3,000 Heads extracted through random sampling, we selected 2,528 Heads for the experimental corpus after excluding those with redundant meanings, grammatical errors, or interpretative issues.
-Table 1 provides the detailed statistics for this experimental corpus.
+Table 2 provides the detailed statistics for this experimental corpus.

 ||Count|Words|Morphemes|
 |--|-----|-----|---------|